-- (1) "Claimant" means any person claiming the property tax relief provided by this section. - (2) "Factored base year value" means the amount determined pursuant to subdivision (f) of section 110.1 of the Revenue and Taxation Code. - (3) "Full cash value" means full cash value, as defined in section 110 of the Revenue and Taxation Code.
-In the case where the claimant is a victim of a wildfire or natural disaster, the full cash value of the original primary residence is determined in accordance with section 110 of the Revenue and Taxation Code immediately prior to the wildfire or natural disaster, as determined by the county assessor of the county in which the property is located, plus the adjustments permitted by subdivision (b) of section 2 of article XIII A of the California Constitution and subdivision (f) of section 110.1 of the Revenue and Taxation Code, for the period from the date of its sale by the claimant to the date on which the replacement primary residence was purchased or newly constructed. - (4) "Natural disaster" means the existence, as declared or proclaimed by the Governor, of conditions of disaster or extreme peril to the safety of persons or property within the affected area caused by conditions such as fire, flood, drought, storm, mudslide, earthquake, civil disorder, foreign invasion, or volcanic eruption. - (5) "Original primary residence" means a building, structure, or other shelter constituting a place of abode, whether real property or personal property, that is owned by a claimant as their principal residence, and any land owned by the claimant on which the building, structure, or other shelter is situated.
-For property substantially damaged or destroyed by wildfire or natural disaster,
+(1) "Claimant" means any person claiming the property tax relief provided by this section.

+(2) "Factored base year value" means the amount determined pursuant to subdivision (f) of section 110.1 of the Revenue and Taxation Code.

+(3) "Full cash value" means full cash value, as defined in section 110 of the Revenue and Taxation Code.
+In the case where the claimant is a victim of a wildfire or natural disaster, the full cash value of the original primary residence is determined in accordance with section 110 of the Revenue and Taxation Code immediately prior to the wildfire or natural disaster, as determined by the county assessor of the county in which the property is located, plus the adjustments permitted by subdivision (b) of section 2 of article XIII A of the California Constitution and subdivision (f) of section 110.1 of the Revenue and Taxation Code, for the period from the date of its sale by the claimant to the date on which the replacement primary residence was purchased or new construction was completed. newly constructed.

+(4) "Natural disaster" means the existence, as declared or proclaimed by the Governor, of conditions of disaster or extreme peril to the safety of persons or property within the affected area caused by conditions such as fire, flood, drought, storm, mudslide, earthquake, civil disorder, foreign invasion, or volcanic eruption.

+(5) "Original primary residence" means a building, structure, or other shelter constituting a place of abode, whether real property or personal property, that is owned by a claimant as their principal residence, and any land owned by the claimant on which the building, structure, or other shelter is situated.
+For property substantially damaged or destroyed by wildfire or natural disaster, "original primary residence" includes vacant land on which a claimant's primary residence was located as of the date of the disaster.